MadBomber/aia/docs/guides/chat.md

 #### Code Execution
 ```
-You: What's the current date and time?
+The current date and time is:
 //ruby Time.now

-And what files are in the current directory?
+Files in the current directory are:
 //shell ls -la

+which files are over 1 week old?
 ```

 ## Advanced Chat Features